Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 What are the Different Types of Spinal Cord Injuries?

-In this article, we hope to address some of the questions our Eason and Tambornini spinal cord injury attorneys are frequently asked.
+In this article, we aim to address some of the questions our Eason and Tambornini spinal cord injury attorneys frequently ask.
 In particular, we will discuss the differences between a spinal cord injury and a spinal column injury.
-We will also cover the differences between a complete, incomplete, and discomplete spinal cord injury as well as what spinal cord syndrome is.
+We will also cover the differences between a complete, incomplete, and incomplete spinal cord injury, as well as what spinal cord syndrome is.

 The spinal cord is a part of the central nervous system and is located within the spinal column.
 It is a long structure composed of nerves that extend from the brainstem to the end of the spine.
-Its main function is to relay signals from the brain to all parts of the body and vice versa.
+Its primary function is to relay signals from the brain to all body parts and vice versa.

-Spinal cord injury is also classified as complete, incomplete, and discomplete.
-When you say complete, it basically means that the spinal cord cannot relay messages below the level of the lesion or the injury.
+Spinal cord injury is also classified as complete, incomplete, and incomplete.
+When you say full, the spinal cord cannot relay messages below the lesion level or the injury.
 The patient loses all sensory and motor functions below the affected level.

 Incomplete spinal cord injury means that the spinal cord retains some of its functions.
 The patient can still feel some sensations, although these may be faint.
 There are also some movements, although these may be weak.

-Studies have found though that the spinal cord is not completely severed or damaged after a blunt force trauma.
-Although there may be a complete loss of motor function or paralysis below the level of the injury, some sensory functions remain, which sometimes manifest as pain.
-This condition is called a discomplete spinal cord injury.
+Studies have found, though, that the spinal cord is not entirely severed or damaged after a blunt force trauma.
+However, there may be a complete loss of motor function or paralysis below the level of the injury; some sensory functions remain, sometimes manifesting as pain.
+This condition is called an incomplete spinal cord injury.

 Spinal cord syndrome is a type of cervical spinal cord injury wherein the upper extremities are more affected than the lower extremities.
-There is more pronounced loss of movement and loss of sensation in the arms, forearms, and hands compared to the thighs, legs, and feet.
+There is a more pronounced loss of movement and sensation in the arms, forearms, and hands compared to the thighs, legs, and feet.

 The most common cause of spinal cord syndrome is trauma to the neck region caused by a hyperextension injury.
 It may also be caused by degenerative cervical disease such as spondylitis or osteoarthritis of the neck.

 According to studies, spinal cord syndrome is the most common type of incomplete spinal cord injury and has the most favorable prognosis.
-But the prognosis though, depends on the severity of the injury as well as the age of the patient.
+The prognosis, though, depends on the severity of the injury as well as the age of the patient.
 The degree of recovery, both motor and sensory, also depends on the patient’s existing medical conditions.

 A spinal fracture is not the same as a spinal cord injury.
 Spinal cord injury is an injury to the spinal cord, while a spinal fracture is a fracture of the spine’s bony structures or vertebra.
 However, spinal fracture falls under the spinal column injury, which is essentially defined as an injury to the spinal column, including the vertebras and the intervertebral discs.